tarheelsrule44/tarheelsrule44.github.io/project-4/README.md

 To view the project live, head over to http://tarheelsrule44.github.io/project-4/index.html

+The link includes minfied versions of HTML, CSS, and JS files.

 For optimization of views/js/main.js:

 Removed many variables from "for loops" that didn't need to be included.